 Durant missed six weeks last season with a left MCL sprain, with the Nets going 5-16 in his absence.
-The 12-time All-Star also missed more than a month in 2017 after suffering a sprained MCL and tibial bone bruise.
+Durant, in 2017, also missed more than a month after suffering a sprained MCL and tibial bone bruise.
 ESPN's Adrian Wojnarowski reported there is optimism this injury is less severe and is unlikely to sideline Durant for more than a month.

 The 34-year-old Durant is averaging 30.0 points, 6.8 rebounds and 5.4 assists.
-He has helped the Nets overcome a tumultuous offseason and slow start to the regular season by guiding the team to the second-best record in the NBA at 27-13 -- one game behind the Boston Celtics at 28-12/
+He has helped the Nets overcome a tumultuous offseason and slow start to the regular season by guiding the team to the second-best record in the NBA at 27-13.

-The Nets host the Celtics in their next game Thursday night and visit Boston on Feb.
-1.
+The Nets will host the Celtics in their next game on Thursday.